Peru Rodríguez

-Peru Rodríguez Larrañaga (born 3 April 2002) is a Spanish professional footballer who plays as a central defender for Real Sociedad C.
+Peru Rodríguez Larrañaga (born 3 April 2002) is a Spanish professional footballer who plays as a central defender for Real Sociedad B.

-Club career
+Career

 Born in Antzuola, Gipuzkoa, Basque Country, Rodríguez represented Real Sociedad and Bergara KE as a youth.
 He made his senior debut with the C-team on 26 January 2020, coming on as second-half substitute in a 1–0 away win over CD Vitoria.

 Rodríguez scored his first senior goal on 14 February 2021, netting the C's fourth in a 5–0 home routing of Urgatzi KK.
 He first appeared with the reserves on 12 November, starting in a 1–0 away success over Sporting de Gijón in the Segunda División.